-PLACE ⅓ of potatoes and ½ of onions on the bottom of the dish and sprinkle with ⅓ cheese and ½ herbs.
+PLACE ⅓ of potatoes and ½ of onions on the bottom of the dish and sprinkle with ⅓ of the cheese and ½ of the herb seasoning.
 Repeat layers, then top with the last ⅓ of potatoes, layering potatoes so that there is a solid layer of potatoes with no gaps; sprinkle with remaining cheese.

 REMOVE dish from microwave, using oven mitts; carefully remove cover from dish due to steam build-up and serve.

 Five stars for the recipe but three stars for me because I used yellow onions and the onion taste dominated the dish.
 I will use a sweet onion next time and there will be a next time.